linode/docs/docs/tools-reference/custom-kernels-distros/custom-compiled-kernel-with-pvgrub-on-arch.md

 -   CONFIG\_XEN\_SCRUB\_PAGES=y
 -   CONFIG\_HVC\_XEN=y

-It is recommended that you start with a kernel config from a running Linode kernel.
-All Linode kernels will expose their configuration via `/proc/config.gz`.
+It's recommended to start with a kernel config from a running Linode kernel.
+All Linode kernels expose their configuration via `/proc/config.gz`.
 For example:

     zcat /proc/config.gz > .config
     make oldconfig

-`make oldconfig` will prompt you to answer any new configuration options not present in the old configuration file.
+`make oldconfig` prompts the user to answer any new configuration options not present in the old configuration file.

 Changes to the kernel's configuration can be made with the `menuconfig` command.
-Enable any additional options you require, making sure to leave filesystem support (likely ext3 or ext4) compiled into the kernel (*not* configured as a module).
+Enable any additional options, making sure to leave filesystem support (likely ext3 or ext4) compiled into the kernel (*not* configured as a module).
 For example, to enable SELinux support, check the option "Security options --\> NSA SELinux Support" in the configuration interface. :

     make menuconfig

-Once your configuration options are set, exit the configuration interface and answer "y" when asked whether you would like to save save your new kernel configuration.
+Once your configuration options are set, exit the configuration interface and answer "y" when asked whether you would like to the new kernel configuration.

 ### Build the Kernel